 Hiking & Biking Trails

-Whether you explore the unpaved trails, travel along the Historic Men’s and Women’s Walk or venture to the Botanic Gardens, these supreme parks are open to the public from dawn til dusk.
+Whether you explore the unpaved trails, travel along the Historic Men’s Walk and Women’s Walk or venture to the Botanic Gardens, these supreme parks are open to the public from dawn til dusk.

 The Grand Traverse Commons Natural Area is the largest park in the group, including 140-acres of unpaved trails wandering though the hills behind Building 50.
 Beautiful streams, wooded areas and clear panoramic views make the Commons Natural Area a favorite of many.